Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 I recommend using the map below to discover what hotels and vacation rentals are available in Paris in each area for your specific dates.

-Hôtel D’Aubusson – For a luxury, boutique experience try this converted 17th -Century private mansion just a stone’s throw from Île de la Cité.
-Rooms feature original beams, antique furniture and cosy fireplaces.
-Some rooms also feature pleasant courtyards views and four-poster beds.
-This is quite easily one of the best luxury, small hotels in Paris and an excellent place to stay in Paris in 2 days.
+Hôtel D’Aubusson – For a luxury, boutique experience, try this converted 17th-century private mansion just a stone’s throw from Île de la Cité.
+Rooms feature original beams, antique furniture, and cosy fireplaces.
+Some rooms also feature pleasant courtyard views and four-poster beds.
+This is quite easily one of the best luxury small hotels in Paris and an excellent place to stay in Paris in 2 days.
 Check rates and availability here.

 If you prefer to rent a stunning luxury apartment in Paris over a hotel, make sure to check out the Plum Guide.
 You’ll be able to find the perfect, expert-vetted, service-orientated apartment rental for your stay.
 Check out all the Paris listings on the Plum Guide here.